Parallel-in-Time/qmat/docs/devdoc/structure.md

-# Generic code structure
+# Code structure

-📜 _Quick introduction on the code design and how to extend it ..._
+📜 _Quick introduction on how the package is designed and how to extend it ..._

 ## Registration mechanism

 The two main features, namely the generation of $Q$-coefficients and $Q_\Delta$ approximations, are respectively implemented in the `qmat.qcoeff` and `qmat.qdelta` sub-packages.
 Different categories of generators are implemented in dedicated submodules of their respective sub-packages, _e.g_ :

 - `qmat.qcoeff.collocation` for Collocation-based $Q$-generators
 - `qmat.qdelta.algebraic` for algebraic based $Q_\Delta$ approximations
 - ...

 Each sub-package contains a `__init__.py` file implementing the generic parent class for all generators.
 In their submodules, generators are implemented using a **registration mechanism**, _e.g_ for the Collocation-based $Q$-generators :

 ```python